ReturnHelper/return-request-api-docs/source/Webhook.rst

 to notify a new inventory has been created in the warehouse.
 Customers can further call :ref:`method-updatereturninventoryhandling` to assign handling once the inventory has been created.

+Please note that if multiple multiple packages are sent with the same tracking number of label, multiple inventories will be created.
+(Multiple notifications will be sent)

 category: ``newInventoryCreated``

 action: ``newInventoryCreated``